iskaj/polytext2num/README.md

 print(text_to_number("one thousand nine hundred seventy-three", "en")) # → "1973"
 print(text_to_number("quatre-vingt-dix", "french"))                    # → "90"

-replace_all_numbers("I have two apples and one banana", "english", threshold=10.0)
+replace_all_numbers("I have two apples and one banana, twenty kegs.", "en", threshold = 10)
-# → "I have 2 apples and 1 banana"
+# → "I have two apples and one banana, 20 kegs."
 ```